• Skip to main content

 Pressure washing your deck before staining is a great way to prepare the wood for stain, in addition to the satisfying clean you get.

-If you have a deck then, chances are you already know how hard it is to maintain, but it’s worth it.
-I think we’ve all been on those ash grey decks that haven’t been taken care of.
 Some woods age better than others, but age takes it’s toll on all of us.
 Just like a nice manicured lawn make our homes feel like home, a well maintained deck helps make our Sunday BBQ’s the best on the block!

 So here we go, how to pressure wash a deck before staining in 6 easy steps.